anthmatic/podcastkit.co/pages/home.md

 hero_subheading: >-
   All of the tools and resources you need to launch, grow,<br>and measure your original audio content
-wave_content: |2-
+wave_content: >-

-  ## Feed your funnel with podcast listeners
+  ## Feed listeners into your marketing funnel

-   Yes, you
+  Smart brands like "f" are capturing prospects by producing entertaining audio content.
+PodcastKit makes it easy to engage with your listeners and enroll them in your marketing workflows.

+  PodcastKit integrates marketing platforms like HubSpot, Marketo, Pardot, Sharpspring and even more with Zapier.
 ---
 # Welcome